 #2.
 You don’t research your topic

 Do you remember that time in college when you tried to write essays without opening a single book?
 If you found it difficult to produce a quality paper, it’s likely that the lack of research had something to do with it.
 Similarly, when you work as a freelance writer, you need to approach your topics in the same way that a student approaches essays.
 Except that you don't need to hit the library for your research.
 You can find plenty of updated, reliable material online.
-There’s nothing worst than producing an incomplete article that doesn’t provide sufficient information or that delivers fake data.
+There’s nothing worse than producing an incomplete article that doesn’t provide sufficient information or that delivers fake data.

 #3.
 You don’t protect your content

 Online content is accessible, findable and therefore stealable.
 However, you can protect your original content, using this guide on the DMCA functions.
 The Digital Millennium Copyright Act is a US law that punishes the infringement of digital rights.
 In other words, if you notice that someone is making a profit from your original content you can use the DMCA to protect yourself.
 The only hiccup is that you need to be on the look for potential digital abuse.
-Setting up Google Alerts can help.
+Setting up Google Alerts can help, too.

 #4.
 You are too generic